-So.
-We visually took three bottles of paint and placed them on the board to get an idea of how much board space that this was going to require.
-Initially we estimated by placing a bottle down, and spacing with my baby finger.
+We took three bottles of her paint and placed them on the board to get an idea of how much space we would need.
+We made sure to plan for spaces between the bottles, as well (I used my pinkie finger to mark those spaces).

-Then we cut the board off in an approximate location a little longer than what we needed.
+We cut the board so that it was a little longer than what we needed.
 Then we cut a second board for the back.
 We knew that we'd be cutting them smaller just to be more accurate after we finished drilling our holes.

 2. Drill the Holes

 We used a drill press to drill the holes with a 1 3/8 inch spade bit.

 We used a square, pencil and a bottle to start our spacing.
 We decided where the first bottle position would be and used a pencil to space between and moved the bottle over across the first row, using a Sharpie to dot where the center of the bottle would be.

 We actually used two bottles and a pencil to move across the board to mark.
 Bottle down, pencil in between, second bottle, dot.
 Move pencil, move bottle, dot.
 Move pencil, move bottle, dot.

 We did this with the square and Sharpie across the board and took the board over to the drill press and drilled each hole on the sharpie mark.

 Then, after the row of holes was drilled, we marked the second row the same way and drilled those holes.

 After three rows, the spacing was just a little crooked, so we took a 2 x 4 and reached across the board and spaced to the first row.
-It just added charm to the set up.
-We didn't want to keep going in the initial manner and end up with our holes going up to the corner crooked.
-A little variation was okay.
-Major variation was a no no.
+It just added charm to the setup.
+We didn't want to keep going in the initial manner and end up with our holes going up to the corner in a crooked way.
+A little variation is okay, but major variation is a no no.

 3. Finish the Edge and Cut the Frame

-After the holes were drilled, the front needed to be evened out, so we took duct tape and marked where the side was even and shortened the length of the body.
+After we drilled the holes we needed to even out the front, so we took duct tape and marked where the side was even and shortened the length of the body.